Skrimpton/hqGif/README.md

 # Dependencies                       : ffmpeg

-# Based on, and borrows from this    : https://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html
+# Based on + borrows from this    : https://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html
 # and this                           : https://superuser.com/a/1323430

 # Works in bash and zsh, probably more.